1. Overview

 4.5.1.
 Copying the entire table to the clipboard

-The button edit copy causes the entire table including the header lines to be copied to the clipboard.
+The button causes the entire table including the header lines to be copied to the clipboard.
 The numbers are copied either in German or English format according to the language setting in the toolbar.

 In the clipboard, the table is stored as tab-delimited columns, and can thus be pasted directly into programmes such as Excel or LibreOffice/Calc or similar.

 It makes sense to adjust the language setting of the number format in the CCM Editor to the current setting in the spreadsheet or other target application.
+If you want to process/adapt the data in a script, for example, the English number format is a good choice for copying into a text file. |

 When inserting the data into the target application with Ctrl+V, you may have to define the date column so that the spreadsheet recognises the date/time stamps correctly.

-You can also first copy the data directly into Excel or similar software and then convert the date/time column afterwards using _Text to Columns_Conversion.
+You can also first copy the data directly into Excel or similar software and then convert the date/time column afterwards using _Text to Columns_Conversion. |

 4.5.2.
 Copying a selection to the clipboard